PaulOgier/GAMScripts/README.md

 Welcome!
 This repository is a collection of powerful and easy-to-use Python scripts designed to supercharge your **Google Workspace administration** by leveraging the incredible capabilities of **GAM7 (Google Apps Manager)**.

 Whether you're looking to perform **bulk operations**, process large CSV reports, or automate repetitive tasks, these scripts are here to save you time and prevent headaches.

 ---

-## ✨ What's Inside?

-This collection helps you automate tedious Google Workspace tasks that are difficult or time-consuming to do manually.
-Our goal is to provide practical solutions for real-world administrative challenges.

-* **Automate User Management**: Bulk update user attributes, process new hires, and manage offboarding.
-* **Process Large Reports**: Split, filter, and group massive CSV exports from GAM or the Admin Console.
-* **Manage Google Calendar & Drive**: Perform bulk operations on calendar events or Drive files across your organization.
-* **Streamline Workflows**: Chain commands and logic together for complex, multi-step administrative processes.

----